fjogeleit/trivy-operator-polr-adapter/README.md

 ## Pre Requirements

 1. [Trivy Operator](https://github.com/aquasecurity/trivy-operator) with the related CRDs is installed and running
-2. [PolicyReport CRDs](https://github.com/kubernetes-sigs/wg-policy-prototypes/tree/master/policy-report/crd/v1alpha2) are installed in your Cluster
+2. [PolicyReport CRDs](https://github.com/kubernetes-sigs/wg-policy-prototypes/tree/master/policy-report/crd/v1alpha2) are installed in your Cluster, they can be installed via the Helm Chart by setting `crds.install` to `true`.

 ## Installation via Helm